Fuuxd/VRObjectTracking/RPi/deprecated/README.md

 The conversion process can be difficult and our .pth and .blob files are not provided in this repo due to copyright considerations.

-when using the combination of the blob file, the DenseFusion model being ran externally proves too big of a bottleneck, conversion of it into blob to run in the edge device would be needed.
+when using the combination of the blob file, the DenseFusion model being ran externally proves too big of a bottleneck, conversion of it into blob to run in the edge device would be needed.  **It is assumed FullTracking.py or trackingDemo.py are both inside the DenseFusion repository as the blob conversion has not been done yet**

 Additionally, the current camera (OAK-D-LITE) has a bug in Luxonis issue #624 https://github.com/luxonis/depthai/issues/624 , where the current camera is capped at around 35 FPS although the sensor model can go to 60 FPS and does so in for example the OAK-D.